 sustainable fashion.
-24-year-old San Francisco
+25-year-old San Francisco native.

 I grew up with my mom.
 She’s the only real family I have.
 Although she grew up in a different culture where nudity and sex were still considered taboo, she gave the female form the appreciation and praise it deserved.
 She was always open and accepting of her body, and I was lucky to grow up around a female figure that wasn’t afraid of natural imperfections- scars, bumps, moles, lopsided lines.
 I remember frequently dancing around the house naked with her, and looking through her nude sketches from when she attended art school after she emigrated to America.
 I would ask her how she felt about being in the presence of so many nude models.
 She always replied, “it’s just natural.
 Everyone has those body parts and they all look different.”
 Because of this, I never felt ashamed of my body.